-The mosque is located in al-Mu’iz Street, adjacent to Bab Zuwaila.
+The mosque is located in al-Mu’izz Street, adjacent to Bab Zuwaila.
 It was founded by Sultan Al-Mu’ayyad Sheikh in 818 AH / 1415 AD.
-Al-Maqrizi described it by saying, "it encompasses beauty and is a witness to the grandeur of its construction.
-Its founder was the foremost king of his times.”
-The mosque underwent several renovations at the end of the nineteenth-century.

 The mosque was characterized by its unique construction, whereby its two minarets were built over another monument, Bab Zuweila, which dates to the Fatimid period and is adjacent to the mosque.
-Both of structures were integrated to create the mosque.
 Together, they formed a wonderful architectural unit.
 The western minaret bears the name of the mosque’s founder, and the other records the name Muhammad ibn al-Qazzaz, the minaret's employee.

 Among the wonderful antiques that adorn this mosque is the large entrance door, which bears the name of Sultan Hassan.
 The Sultan moved this entrance from the Sultan Hasan Madrasa to this mosque It is one of the most beautiful wooden doors paneled with copper.